Fear lingers after money problems improve because your nervous system hasn’t fully caught up with your new reality.

 Seeing fear as outdated protection — rather than current danger — helps create distance from it.

-Let stability prove itself
+Letting stability prove itself over time

 Fear doesn’t relax because you tell it to.
 It relaxes when your life consistently demonstrates steadiness.

-Regular income.
+Regular income

-Predictable expenses.
+Predictable expenses

-Clear financial routines.
+Clear financial routines

 Over time, repeated normalcy lowers internal alarm.